Spaceport Cornwall granted operating licence

 "This is another major milestone to enable this country to become a leading launch nation."

-Satellites produced in the UK have previously needed to be sent to foreign spaceports to get them into space.
+Previously satellites produced in the UK have had to be sent to foreign spaceports to be launched into space.

+Melissa Thorpe, head of Spaceport Cornwall, said the region would help "support the UK industry in harnessing the power of space to benefit life on Earth".

+"The regulatory environment created by the Civil Aviation Authority ensures that UK launch will set the global bar in terms of responsibility and transparency," she said.

 Follow BBC News South West on Twitter, Facebook and Instagram.
 Send your story ideas to spotlight@bbc.co.uk.